ymahlau/fdtdx/docs/index.md

 - See the examples folder for complete scripts for inverse design in FDTDX
 - More guides will follow shortly

+Also check out our [whitepaper](https://arxiv.org/abs/2412.12360) for some examples and a comparison to other popular FDTD-frameworks.

 ## Citation

 If you find this repository helpful for your work, please consider citing: